Prolotherapy Melbourne – The foot pain relief clinic

 Carol A. Thomson, our chief podiatrist, has been involved in prolotherapy since 2011 after attending one of Dr Margaret Taylor’s workshops in Adelaide.

 Carol was so impressed with prolotherapy and its effectiveness, she traveled to the Hackett Hemwall Foundation at the University of Wisconsin, Madison, to attend one of their annual Hands on Prolotherapy Conferences.
-Carol is now well experienced in prolotherapy treament having given thousands of injections.
+Carol is now well experienced in prolotherapy treament having given many thousands of injections.

 Carol Thomson teaches the Hackett-Hemwall technique to Podiatrists at her clinic in Frankston.